begoon/begoon.github.com/_engine/_posts/english/2012-11-22-personal-mini-computer-on-parallax-propeller/index.markdown

   chip is connected and Propeller copies 32KB from that EEPROM (via I2C) to RAM.
-* Propeller is declared as 32-bit because it supports 32-bit operations, but the address space in 16-bit (64KB).
+* Propeller is declared as 32-bit because it supports 32-bit operations, but the address space is 16-bit (64KB).

 The Spin language was designed to make concurrent and multi-core programming easier.
 This language is a mixture of procedural and object-oriented